What The Movie Shawshank Redemption Taught Me about Network Marketing: Tips for MLM Success

 The point is persistence pays off in many ways.
-You’ve heard of many stories where the “underdog” wins with persistence.
+You have heard of many stories where the “underdog” wins with persistence.

-“(Andy) crawled through a river of shit and came out clean on the other side.”
+“(Andy) crawled through a river of crud and came out clean on the other side.”

-Arnold Schwarzenegger says it’s all about sets and reps and he won Mr. Olympia six times.
+Arnold Schwarzenegger says it is all about sets and reps and he won Mr. Olympia six times.